 Key deliverables initially planned from this meeting:

-Final draft for annotated regions and fisheye SEI messages

-Final TR (ed.
-2) on code point usage
+Updated draft for shutter interval (possible PDAM for ISO/IEC)

-Errata for AVC,, HEVC, and Video CICP
+Updated Errata for AVC; possibly HEVC, and Video CICP

 New HM, SHM, and SCM document versions?
 HM17 with SCM integrated?
 This was not expected.
 (Code cleanup remains needed for the SCM to become a completely adequate replacement for the HM.)